eklchan/mission-impossible/README.md

 1. Git Clone to local device

-2. Run Npm i
+2. Run npm install

-3. Npm run start
+3. npm run start

-4. Happy Swiping
+4. Happy Swiping!

+## Notes

+ - Not optimized for mobile devices; Laptop / Desktop Screens only
+ - Uses hard coded json data and not an API